ju-chen/Voide1220.github.io/_pages/about.md

 # 🔥 News
 <!-- - [*2023*] ![new paper](/images/new.gif) Our new preprint, [Multi-modal Prompt Learning](https://arxiv.org/pdf/2212.09335.pdf) for vision-language foundation models is out! -->
-- [*2023*] Two papers are accepted to CVPR 2023, about efficient adaptations of multi-modal foundation models.
+- [*2023*] One paper is accepted to CVPR 2023, about efficient adaptations of multi-modal foundation models.
 - [*2023*] ![new paper](/images/new.gif) Our new work, [Collaborative Distillation](https://arxiv.org/pdf/2212.09335.pdf) so that multiple pre-trainings complement each other is out!
 - [*2023*] ![new paper](/images/new.gif) Our new work, [Partial Supervision with Quadruple Constraints](https://arxiv.org/pdf/2302.09850.pdf) for cost-effective vision-language pre-training is out!
 - [*2022*] One paper is accepted to ECCV 2022, about efficient adaptation for vision-language foundation models.